IowaDave/PCF8574_Eight_More_I-O_Pins/README.md

 *Pin 16 VCC* is interesting.
 Should there be capacitors?
 The Texas Instruments datasheet recommends attaching two capacitors: a "small" one to tame noisy power plus a "larger" one to sustain the chip through potentially greater voltage fluctuations.
 They don't say how small or large.

 I supplied regulated power to the chip and did not experience any issues, even with no capacitor attached.
 But then, I decided it was finally time for me to buy some capacitors.
-You'll see two, that I somewhat arbitrarily chose, in the photo of the example, Figure x.
+You'll see two, that I somewhat arbitrarily chose, in the photo of the example, Figure 4.

 ### Using The I/O Pins
 Datasheets for the PCF8574 describe pins 4-7 (P0 - P3) and 9-12 (P4 - P7)  as "quasi-bidirectional ports."
 They speak of a port as being used in two "modes": input and output.
 But there is no way to set a mode of operation inside the PCF8574.
 What does "mode" mean?
 At the time of writing, I remained a little bit unsure.